matthewcarter95/delegated-permissions/README.md

-# Okta CIS devCamp App
+# Okta Delegated Permissions App

 This App is delegates permission management for Okta and Fine Grained Authorization (FGA).